This easy and sophisticated pasta with pancetta is a perfect meal for entertaining or for everyday dining. You’ll love the smoky tomato sauce!

 - Put a large pot of water over high heat to boil for the pasta.

-- Add onion, carrot, and red bell pepper to skillet, and cook until softened, 5-7 minutes.
+- Add onion, carrot, and red bell pepper to skillet, and cook until softened, 5 to 7 minutes.
 Add crushed tomatoes and smoked paprika, and bring to a boil.
 Simmer rapidly for about 10 minutes or until sauce has thickened.

 - Meanwhile, salt your pasta water and cook pasta according to the package.
 Reserve ¾ to 1 cup of the pasta water when the pasta has finished cooking and before you drain it.